 How to Freeze Eggs: Everything You Need to Know

 Let’s talk about how to freeze eggs today!
-For some of you, it may come as a surprise that you’re able to freeze your extra eggs.
-Yes, you can actually keep them much longer than their use-by date.
-For others, you may have known this, but weren’t sure how to properly do so.
+For some of you, it may be a surprise that you can freeze your extra eggs.
+Yes, you can keep them much longer than their use-by date.
+You may have known this for food products but weren’t sure how to properly do so for eggs.

-When done right, your frozen eggs will have the same taste and texture that they had when you first bought them.
-However, I’ll have to warn you, that you won’t be able to enjoy your eggs sunny side up.
-But you can still enjoy them scrambled, in an omelet, or in almost any other recipe.
+When done right, your frozen eggs will have the same taste and texture as when you first bought them.
+However, I’ll have to warn you that you won’t be able to enjoy your eggs sunny side up.
+But you can still enjoy them scrambled, in an omelet, or in almost any other recipe calling for eggs.

 How to Freeze Eggs: Everything You Need to Know

 There may be a number of reasons why you’d want to freeze your eggs.
-Whether it’s the recent quarantine and you’re not shopping as often, or you’ve found an amazing deal on eggs, or you simply want to avoid the risk of running out when a particular recipe is calling for them.
+Perhaps you’re not shopping as often due to the recent weather issues, you’ve found an amazing deal on eggs so you buy lots of eggs, or you simply want to avoid the risk of running out when particular recipe dishes call for them.

-Some people just don’t use them up fast enough.
-Fortunately for you, it’s very easy to freeze eggs and preserve them for a longer period of time.
-Here’s how to freeze your eggs, along with other questions that you might have.
+Some people don’t use them up fast enough.
+Fortunately for you, it’s straightforward to freeze eggs and preserve them for a longer period.
+Here’s how to freeze your eggs, along with other answers to other egg-related questions.

 Benefits of Freezing Eggs

 Some of these I’ve already pointed out, but freezing eggs gives you more flexibility in when and how to use your eggs.
 For starters, it saves you money when you find a great deal.
-It can also save you on prepping time when you already have them mixed.
+It can also save you on prepping time when you already have them mixed and ready to use.

-Freezing eggs also gives you more space in your refrigerator, along with an extra supply so that you don’t wind up one egg short.
+Freezing eggs also frees up space in your refrigerator and provides an extra supply so you don’t run out of eggs.

 Which Container Do I Use?